maomincoding/mettle-doc/doc/en/essentials/api/index.md

 }
 ```

+The third parameter is optional.
+Its type is `Symbol` and is used with the built-in attribute `$memo` to indicate updated data.

 ## html

 ` html`` ` is a tag function.
 The syntax of the tag function is to directly follow the function name with a template string.
 For example, you can write HTML tags directly in the template string.